BYLAWS OF THE ROTARY CLUB OF ALAMO

 Article VII Method of Voting

-The business of this club shall be transacted by word of mouth except the election of voting directors, which shall be by ballot.
-Voting will take place at meetings only when there is a quorum present.
+The business of this club shall be transacted orally except the election of voting directors, which shall be by ballot.
+If the provisions of Article II Section 10 are implemented, the voting for officers will be by ballot.
+Voting will take place at a Board or Club meeting only when there is a quorum present.
 No proxy votes are authorized.
 All matters requiring a vote will be decided by a simple majority vote, unless specified otherwise in these by-laws.
 In the event of a tie vote, the item in question is considered rejected.
-(02-14)
+(02-14-20-21)

 Article VIII Committees (06-11-14)